Lund1337/BetterDiscord/README.md

 Everything is drag and drop, after that just reload Discord 'CTRL+R'.

-_If you wish to edit something, check the betterdiscord settings from the discord client settings._
+_If you wish to edit something, check the betterdiscord settings from the discord client settings, or edit the theme/plugins manually._

-If you wish to edit the custom discord logo, do it in the theme, all the way down you would see where to change the link.

 <p align="right">(<a href="#top">back to top</a>)</p>